Obesity - Over Eating - Diabetes - Weight Loss

 with the food.
 The GI is useful for understanding how the body breaks down

-carbohydrates and only takes into account the available carbohydrate
+and only takes into account the available carbohydrate

 (total carbohydrate minus fiber) in a food.
 Although the food may contain